1. Placement Planning Meetings

 - Other relevant staff/professionals.

-The meeting will ensure the child (depending on his or her age and level of understanding) is given the opportunity to understand the reasons and be supported with transition-including return home and independence.
+The meeting will ensure the child (depending on his or her age and level of understanding) is given the opportunity to understand the reasons for and be supported with managing the transition.

 - How and why the emergency/disruption occurred;

 - To learn from what happened and avoid the same thing happening again - for the child or others in the placement;